jenkinsci/plugin-installation-manager-tool/README.md

 * `github-branch-source:https://updates.jenkins.io/2.121/latest/github-branch-source.hpi` - will treat the url like the version, which is not likely the behavior you want
 * `github-branch-source::https://updates.jenkins.io/2.121/latest/github-branch-source.hpi` - will download plugin from url

-If a plugin to be downloaded from the incrementals repository is requested using the -plugins option from the CLI, the plugin name should be enclosed in quotes, since the semi-colon is otherwise interpretted as the end of the command.
+If a plugin to be downloaded from the incrementals repository is requested using the -plugins option from the CLI, the plugin name should be enclosed in quotes, since the semi-colon is otherwise interpreted as the end of the command.

 ```
 java -jar plugin-management-cli/target/jenkins-plugin-manager-*.jar -p "workflow-support:incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74"